 Course Overview

-Drama is an exciting and creative subject which allows you the opportunity to explore yourself, helping you understand your own personality and your attitudes towards life and the world.
-It is a practical A-Level offering you opportunities to be assessed through your performance work.
+Drama is an exciting and creative subject which allows you the opportunity to explore your ideas and opinions, helping you understand your own personality and your attitudes towards life and the world.
+It is a practical A-Level offering you opportunities to be assessed through your performance work as well as through coursework and written exams.
 Drama at A-Level gives you the chance to express yourself and build your confidence through devising and performance work; as well as developing your powers of analysis, increasing your understanding about theatre.
-If you want an A-Level that is dynamic, fun, creative, challenging and practical, then choose Drama!
-Remember, it is still a rigorous A-Level worth the same UCAS points as any other.
-You just get to be much more active and practical in your study.

 Topics Covered

-• - Exploration of practitioners
+- Exploration of practitioners

-• - Development of analysis
+- Development of analysis

-• - Understanding of theatre
+- Understanding of theatre

-• - Themes and conventions of theatre
+- Themes and conventions of theatre

 Course Leader of Drama & Theatre